urufu11/thaumcraft/contributing.md

 * Make sure NEI block highlights are off if thaumcraft things are disappearing/changing into something else while looking at them;
 * You don't need to prefix or suffix your issue titles with [Bug] or [Idea] or anything in square brackets, put the info inside the issue text, if anything needs to be flagged, we take care of it.
 * Make sure your title is a good resume of the issue, "Research bug" or "Entity crash" are not good titles, for one.
-* Open up **one** issue for each bug, don't compile them, it makes it harder to sort through.
+* Open up **one** issue for each bug, don't put various bugs in a single issue, it makes it harder to sort through.
 * If you want to add information or discuss an issue that has been closed, do not open a new one.
 You can comment on the closed one.
 * Don't edit en_US.lang
 * Read the FaQ in the [TC thread](http://www.minecraftforum.net/topic/2011841-).